UMM-CSci-Systems/Log-processing/README.md

 ```

 where '04' is the hour and 87 is the number of failed login attempts that
-happened in that hour.
-The hour is a two character string representing the hour
+happened in that hour. **The hour is a two character string** representing the hour
-in military or 24-hour time, i.e., 10pm is '22'.
+in military or 24-hour time, i.e., 10pm is `'22'`.

 Again, a simple set of `bats` tests for this script are located in
 `tests/create_hours_dist.bats`.
 To run them just type